Datametrex AI (CVE:DM) Stock Price Up 31.3% – What’s Next?

-Datametrex AI Limited (CVE:DM – Get Free Report)’s stock price was up 31.3% during trading on Thursday .
+Datametrex AI Limited (CVE:DM – Get Free Report)’s stock price shot up 31.3% during mid-day trading on Thursday .
 The stock traded as high as C$0.13 and last traded at C$0.11.
-Approximately 936,867 shares changed hands during trading, an increase of 948% from the average daily volume of 89,418 shares.
+936,867 shares changed hands during mid-day trading, an increase of 948% from the average session volume of 89,418 shares.
 The stock had previously closed at C$0.08.

 Datametrex AI Trading Down 8.7%